JainilGX/JainilGX/README.md

 # Jainil's Developer Profile

 ## About Me
-I am a passionate Odoo developer with over 10 years of experience in customizing and optimizing Odoo implementations.
+I am a passionate Odoo developer with experience in customizing and optimizing Odoo implementations.
 I love programming and consider it an art form.
 My expertise ranges from backend development to front-end customizations and everything in between.

 ## Skills
 - **Languages:** Python, JavaScript, SQL, HTML, CSS